A global Torelli theorem for hyperkahler manifolds: Hyperk ahler manifolds

 The modern approach to Bogomolov's decomposition is based on Calabi-Yau theorem (\ref{_Calabi-Yau_Theorem_}), Berger's classification of irreducible holonomy and de Rham's splitting theorem for holonomy reduction (\cite{_Beauville_}, \cite{_Besse:Einst_Manifo_}).
-It is worth mention that the original proof of decomposition theorem (due to \cite{_Bogomolov:decompo_}) was much more elementary.
+It is worth mentioning that the original proof of decomposition theorem (in \cite{_Bogomolov:decompo_}) was much more elementary.

 \theorem Let $(M,I,J,K)$ be a compact hyperk\"ahler manifold.
 Then there exists a finite covering $\tilde M\arrow M$, such that $\tilde M$ is decomposed, as a hyperk\"ahler manifold, into a product